-A Source Water Assessment Report was previously prepared for McDowell County PSD Tidewater by West Virginia Department of Health and Human Resources, Bureau for Public Health, Office of Environmental Health Services, Source Water Protection Unit in December 2003.
-McDowell County PSD Tidewater is located in the town of Bottom Creek, McDowell County, West Virginia along WV Route 52 (See Figure 1).
+A Source Water Assessment Report was previously prepared for McDowell County PSD Greenbrier by West Virginia Department of Health and Human Resources, Bureau for Public Health, Office of Environmental Health Services, Source Water Protection Unit in January 2004.
+McDowell County PSD Greenbrier is located outside the town of McDowell, McDowell County, West Virginia along County Route 17/3 (See Figure 1).

 A source location and activity status verification and updated Potential Contaminant Source (PCS) survey was conducted by WVDHHR personnel on August 20, 2014.
 This revised assessment report is based on this recently updated information.
 The original delineation, established by WVDHHR, comprised an area of 288 acres (2,000 foot fixed radius).
+This revised report reconfigures this original protection area to include the mine boundary that the well is pumping from.